MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

    > [!Important]
    > You must include the organizational attribute selected in **Step 7** for worksite locations or the data won’t load correctly in Power BI.

-10. Select **Run** to run the query, which can take a few minutes to complete.
+10. Select **Run** to run the query, which can take a few minutes up to a few hours to complete.
 11. In **Queries** > **Results**, after both queries successfully run, select the **Download** icon for the **Collaboration tracker** query results, select **PBI template**, and then select **OK** to download the template.
 12. Open the downloaded **Collaboration tracker Power BI template**.
 13. If prompted to select a program, select **Power BI**.